 Each year we comment upon our adherence to the ASX Corporate Governance Principles and Recommendations.
 Our comments are required to disclose areas where we do not meet those recommendations on an ‘if not, why not’ basis.
 GBST’s Board has actively reviewed the recommendations and prepared the Corporate Governance Statement to reflect its views on the best structures for GBST.

 The GBST Board of Directors takes the leadership role in monitoring the company’s performance from a financial and strategic viewpoint.
-The Board consists of the Chairman, Managing Director and four Independent Non-Executive Directors.
+The Board consists of the Chairman, Managing Director and three Independent Non-Executive Directors.
 The Board considers the skills and experience of the Directors are best suited to fulfilling its obligations to employees, customers and shareholders of GBST.

 The Board of Directors are unanimous in their view that complying with their duties is about complying with the spirit of the Corporate Governance Statement and not merely complying with regulations and standards.
 Each Board member is expected to set high standards when it comes to performing the role of Director.